Multirious/helix-win-runner/README.md

 # helix-win-runner

-CLI too to run Helix in Window as editor for mostly Godot but might work with others.
+CLI too to run Helix in Window as an editor for mostly Godot but might work with others.

-Note that this works through keyboard macros so try not to move around while the script is processing.
+Note that this works through keyboard macros, so try not to move around while the script is processing.

 # Why not shell scripting?

 I've tried, and it sucks.
 The longer I use Window the more reason I got to move to Linux.

 # Features

- - It runs Helix.
+ - It can switch tab.
+ - Something about making your (or my) life easier.

+# How to use

+I'm lazy.
+I will write this section if this thing actually gets traction.

 # Examples